ACL rehab

 Quadriceps and Hamstring Weakness is a Big Problem

 A 2021 study out of New Zealand looked at athletes 2 to 10 years after ACL surgery.
 Compared to athletes without an ACL injury, the post-surgical athletes had lower activity levels, quality of life, and greater fear of re-injury.
 Side-to-side thigh muscle (quads and hamstrings) differences were found in the post-surgical athletes.
-Their quads were 11.9% weaker on the injured compared to their uninjured side.
+Their quads were 11.9% weaker on the injured side.
 Their hamstrings were 7.9% weaker on the injured compared to the uninjured side.

-This study shows a potential link between persistent thigh muscle weakness and quality of life up to 10 years after ACL surgery.
+This study shows a link between persistent thigh muscle weakness and quality of life up to 10 years after ACL surgery.
 It is important to restore your quadriceps and hamstring strength within the first 9 to 12 months after your surgery.
 The right ACL rehab program will get you strong enough to return to your sport and keep you healthy for years.

 5 of the Best Single-Leg Exercises after ACL Surgery

 An estimated 70-90% of ACL injuries occur during rapid change of direction, landing, or decelerating on one leg.
-Decreased strength of your quadriceps and hamstring muscles increases your risk of sustaining these types of injuries.
+Decreased strength of your quadriceps and hamstring muscles increases your risk of sustaining these injuries.

 Also, delayed hamstring activation during rapid changes of direction contributes to this increased risk.
 Therefore, exercises that activate and strengthen your quads and hamstrings together are ideal for protecting your healing ACL graft after surgery.

 Single-leg exercises promote the co-activation of your quads and hamstrings.
 The 1-leg Romanian deadlift, band crossovers, and the single-leg squat all fit the bill.
 Perform these exercises with slow and controlled movements.
 Maintaining a stationary trunk and avoiding knee collapse is important.
 Do 3 to 4 sets of 8 to 12 reps.
-Over time, increase the load and decrease the number of reps you do each set in order to maximize strength on one leg.
+Over time, increase the load and decrease the number of reps you do each set to maximize strength on one leg.

 Sports require movement in multiple planes.
 This means you will be moving forward, backward, side to side, and in diagonal patterns.
 This requires reactive strength and stability on one leg.
 This is challenging to replicate during rehab.
 Performing multi-plane lunges and hops are implemented before progressing to more challenging plyometrics.